 The Early Childhood Education (EDEC) program provides students with a supportive yet rigorous environment, in which they develop the perspectives, knowledge, and skills to work effectively with families, co-professionals, and children from birth to grade 3, in a variety of classroom and community-based settings.

-The program involves substantial field-based experiences and makes significant use of the UVM Campus Children's School and diverse community-based practicum sites.
+The program involves substantial field-based experiences and makes significant use of diverse community-based practicum sites.
 Graduates of the program, who successfully complete all requirements, are eligible for recommendation for initial teacher licensure and an endorsement to work with children Birth - Grade 3.
 Coursework is designed to promote students' abilities to:

-- Promote children’s learning and development of each and every child within natural environments and/or inclusive settings;
+- Support the learning and development of each and every child within natural environments and inclusive settings;

 - Offer instructional practices that are guided by and responsive to children and families, supported by meaningful assessment, and linked to developmentally and/or individually appropriate curricula; and

 - Foster collaborative and authentic relationships with children, family members, peers of the same discipline, and colleagues across disciplines; and

-EDEC students complete both a sequence of professional courses related to early childhood as well as a content concentration focusing on the disciplines of English language arts, mathematics, science and social studies.
+EDEC students complete both a sequence of professional courses related to early childhood as well as a content concentration focusing on the disciplines of English language arts, mathematics, science, social studies, and creative arts/movement.

 The course of study consists of a minimum of 120 credits.

 |EDSP 1050||Iss Aff Persons W/Disabil||3|

 |ECSP 2100||Indiv Prac for Inclusion||3|